IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Skepticism]: The first line from [The Problems of Philosophy](https://books.google.co.in/books?id=F3CABBiwm6wC&newbks=0&pg=PA9#v=onepage&q&f=false){:target="_blank"}.
 The answer is <span style="color:red">***most probably***</span> no. If I haven’t included <span style="color:red">***most probably***</span>, that sentence itself will become some knowledge.

 [^Salt]: Salt correctly predicted this in 1897.
-Mankind is using the advances in technology to breed even more sentient animals and enslave them and do even more cruel things instead of using that technology to make it so that we will never again have to enslave other sentient animals, which is not hard to achieve with our current technology.
+Humanity is using the advances in technology to breed even more sentient animals and enslave them and do even more barbarically cruel things instead of using that technology to make it so that we will never again have to enslave other sentient animals, which is not hard to achieve with our current technology.
 To become an honorable species, abolishing animal agriculture is not enough and we should try to do whatever we can to solve the problem of [wild animal suffering](https://en.wikipedia.org/wiki/Wild_animal_suffering){:target="_blank"}.

 [^Fiction]: From <a href="https://en.wikipedia.org/wiki/A_True_Story" target="_blank">A True Story</a> (2nd century AD) the first sci-fi story and also the first fictional story where it was explicitly stated as fiction.
 Before this the concept of fiction was not there.
 He explictly mentioned that the story is lies and not true just in case it might become mythology.